Crew & Crewing

 Duration: 1 day

-The Maritime Labour Convention, 2006 (MLC 2006) is in force and every ship and ship owner has to comply with it.
-But what is the learning curve within the past few months.
-Where are the major findings detected during Maritime Labour Inspections?
-Where could your system be improved to be ahead of upcoming problems?
+The Maritime Labour Convention, 2006 (MLC 2006) came into force in 2013 and every ship and ship owner has to comply with it.
+Now it is time to take a look at what has been learnt since then.
+What are the major findings detected during maritime labour inspections?
+Where could your system be improved to avoid any problems in future?

 The course focuses on: